 Elon Musk breaks silence on Twitter purchase and offers vision of platform’s future

-Billionaire tweeted that buying company ‘is an accelerant to creating X, the everything app’
+Billionaire tweets that buying company ‘is an accelerant to creating X, the everything app’

 Elon Musk offers to buy Twitter for second time